pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Funnel icon drop down and Tags option](/images/tag04.png)

-- Click the filter drop down list to see all the tags availabe.
+- Click the filter drop down list to see all the tags available.
 I have created more tags then can fit on one dialog box, so I'm going to change dialog view to show all of my tags.
 Click the x more tags available link.

 ![Filter system by tag drop down](/images/tag05.png)